 Never before have so many people been looking forward to an injection so badly.
 But are we not expecting too much?
 Won’t it take much longer than we’re currently hoping?
 Will it still be safe, given the rush to develop it?
 And when we finally do have a vaccine, is that really the end of all this misery?

-In fact, we may already have one. and are claiming they have discovered successful vaccines and have begun inoculating their populations.
+In fact, we may already have one.
+China and Russia are claiming they have discovered successful vaccines and have begun inoculating their populations.
 But these vaccines have not been thoroughly tested, so the question remains whether they are safe and effective enough.

 Let’s be optimistic and assume that we will eventually find a fairly safe and effective vaccine.
 Then the next question is: when?